 |Freshman/Sophomore/Junior/Senior||$2,000 ($1,000 per trimester)|

 Repayment on Federal Direct Unsubsidized Loans begins six months after the student leaves school or drops below half-time status.
 Interest is charged from the time the loan is disbursed until it is paid in full.
 The student may choose to pay the interest quarterly while attending classes or allow it to accrue during the in-school and six-month grace.
 If interest accrues, it is added to the principal of the loan.
-See the Office of the Director of Financial Services to obtain a sample loan repayment schedule.
+See the Financial Services Department to obtain a sample loan repayment schedule.

 The loan amounts shown above are reduced by the lender's processing fee.
 Maximum loan amounts may be reduced for loan periods less than an academic year and if the student has previous loans.
-Please contact the Office of the Director of Financial Services for details.
+Please contact the Financial Services Department for details.

 There is a lifetime maximum amount of Federal Direct Loan funds that students may borrow.
 These maximums include funds borrowed at all colleges for all programs.
 If a student has previously attended another institution and borrowed federal funds, he or she should be aware of his or her cumulative amount borrowed to date, and these federal lifetime loan limits: (1) $31,000 (up to $23,000 of which may be subsidized loans) for dependent students; and (2) $57,500 (up to $23,000 of which may be subsidized loans) for independent students and for dependent students whose parents did not qualify for Federal Direct PLUS.

 The William D. Ford Direct Parent Loan for Undergraduate Students (PLUS) (Repayable funds)